bansaladi/Port-Scanner/README.md

 # Port-Scanner
-Developed a port scanner using C++ to scan all the available open/closed network ports on a device using IP address of the host and no other additional resources used.
+Using C++ language to scan all the available open/closed network ports on a device using IP address of the host and no other additional resources used.

 #Commands